Medical Conditions That Can Impact Sperm Quality

 Immunosuppressive medications are generally needed in men undergoing renal transplantation, and there are some concerns as to the impact of these on male fertility.

 1) Calcineurin inhibitors (CNIs)- these commonly used immunosuppressive medications include cyclosporin A (CSA) and tacrolimus.
 In rodent models, CSA has been found to have a negative impact on testicular function and semen parameters [Gawish AM.
 JBasApplZoo 2016], although human studies have not shown dramatic decreases in fertility potential of men taking these medications.
 [Semet M. Andrology 2017].
 Animal studies on tacrolimus point to less of a negative impact on semen parameters, but data from human studies are limited.
 [Lundy SD.
 TranslAndrolUrol 2019].
-The impact on hormone levels appear to be similar between men taking CSA and tacrolimus.
+The impact on hormone levels appears to be similar between men taking CSA and tacrolimus.
 [Kantarci G. TranplantProc 2004].
 Recommendations are that CSA does not need to be discontinued in men who are trying to conceive, but no recommendations are currently available for tacrolimus due to a lack of data.
 [Semet M. Andrology 2017].

-2) mTOR (rapamycin) inhibitors- these medications include sirolimus, everlimus, and temsirolimus.
-These medications have been associated with reversible negative changes in semen parameters, with potential teratogenic changes seen in animal models.
+2) mTOR (rapamycin) inhibitors- these medications include sirolimus, everlimus, and temsirolimus and inhibit lymphocyte proliferation.
+These medications have been associated with reversible negative changes in semen sperm counts and motility along with decreased pregnancy rates.
+[Zuber J. AmJTransplant 2008].
+Testicular atrophy and azoospermia have also been reported with the use of mTOR inhibitors.
+[Alhaman A. FertSteril 2023].
+Potential teratogenic changes seen in sperm with animal models.
+It has been recommended to cryopreserve sperm in men to be started on medications like sirolimus and use contraception while men are taking this medication.
 [Semet M. Andrology 2017].
-It is recommended to cryopreserve sperm in men to be started on sirolimus and use contraception while men are taking this medication.

 Retractile Testicles and male infertility